Site icon Our Breathing Planet

 Nyiragongo Volcano Physical Description

-The fabulous Nyiragongo Volcano represents an excellent example of the specific variety that experts classify as a stratovolcano.
-That’s one displaying a roughly conical shape, that’s also formed of multiple layers of hardened lava and debris, known as tephra.
+The fabulous Nyiragongo Volcano represents an excellent example of the specific variety that experts in the field classify as a stratovolcano.
+That’s one displaying a roughly conical shape, that’s also formed of multiple layers of hardened lava and debris, professionally known as tephra.

-This wonder of vulcanism also remains highly active, and indeed, is almost constantly so.
-This makes it one of the few of its type in the world for which this holds true.
+This wonder of vulcanism also remains highly active in nature, and indeed, remains in that state almost constantly.
+This serves to make it one of the few of its type in the world for which this holds true.
 Its precise shape and dimensions are therefore constantly changing, at least to small degrees.

-This turbulent marvel of its region additionally boasts other impressive physical statistics.
+This leading, turbulent geological marvel of its region additionally boasts yet other impressive physical statistics.
 It stands quite tall, with a height equaling roughly 11,380 ft (3,470 m).
-The primary crater itself also stands out for its sheer size, measuring almost 1.25 mi (2 km) in width.
+The primary crater itself also stands out for its phenomenal size, measuring almost 1.25 mi (2 km) in width.

-The ever-present lava lake of the Nyiragongo Volcano adds yet another distinctive characteristic to the site.
-That’s because it has an average depth of nearly 2,000 ft ( 600 m).
-Yet the nature of the lava itself remains the most distinctive feature of this prodigious peak.
+The ever-present lava lake of the Nyiragongo Volcano adds yet another distinctive characteristic to the already amazing site.
+That’s because this feature has an average depth of nearly 2,000 ft (600 m).
+Yet the nature of the lava itself is the most distinctive feature of this prodigious peak.

-This has an extremely high alkali ratio, which allows for its flowing rapidly down its steep slopes.
-As a result, flow speeds sometimes reach 60 mph (96 kph).
-Due to its combination of slope and lava fluidity, its flow speeds represent the fastest currently known to man.
+This has an extremely high alkali ratio, which allows for its flowing remarkably rapidly down its steep slopes.
+As a result, flow speeds sometimes even reach 60 mph (96 kph).
+Due to its specific combination of slope and lava fluidity, its flow speeds represent the fastest currently known to man.

 Source: https://bit.ly/3jzuJod Photo: Nina R CCL: https://bit.ly/3jv8FL5

-For the moment, vulcanologists still know little of its ancient eruptive history.
+For the moment, vulcanologists still know little of this marvel’s ancient eruptive history.
 During its activity in modern times, though, events remains well documented.
-The volcano has erupted at least 34 times since 1882.
+The volcano previously erupted at least 34 times since 1882.
 Incredibly, some of these eruptions lasted for years at a time.

-This amazing volcano also has an amazing history all its own.
-It actually overlaps with several older volcanoes and sits amid hundreds of small cinder cones.
-Because of its unique dangers, the Nyiragongo Volcano was named as a Decade Volcano in 1991.
+This amazing volcano also has an amazing history all its own, however.
+It actually overlaps with several other volcanoes, even older, and sits amid hundreds of small cinder cones.
+Because of its extreme and unique dangers, the Nyiragongo Volcano was named as a Decade Volcano in 1991.

-In March of 2016, the Goma Volcano Observatory discovered that a new vent had opened on the northeast edge of the crater.
+In March of 2016, the Goma Volcano Observatory discovered that a new vent had recently opened on the northeast edge of the crater.
 Since that time, various rumblings and small quakes have continued to occur within its confines.
-It’s by no means finished amazing us.
+It’s by no means finished amazing the human race.

 Features Sharing Its Region

-Check out our other articles on 6 Captivating European Caves, Yeti Crab, Crab Eating Fox, Rhine Falls, Leaping Lesbian Lizard, Mount Bromo, Queen of the Andes
+Check out our other articles on 6 Captivating European Caves, Yeti Crab, Crab Eating Fox, Rhine Falls, Leaping Lesbian Lizard, Mount Bromo, Queen of the Andes, Hellbender Salamander

 Exit mobile version